Sandy Cheeks

-Sandy Cheeks is a fictional character in the American animated comedy television series SpongeBob SquarePants and the Nickelodeon franchise of the same name.
+Sandy Cheeks is a fictional character in Nickelodeon's animated television series SpongeBob SquarePants.
 She is voiced by Carolyn Lawrence and first appeared in the episode "Tea at the Treedome", which premiered on May 1, 1999.
 She was created and designed by marine biologist and animator Stephen Hillenburg.

-Sandy is portrayed as an intelligent anthropomorphic flying squirrel who wears an astronaut-like diving suit and lives underwater.
+Sandy is a close friend of SpongeBob SquarePants and is portrayed as an intelligent anthropomorphic squirrel who wears an astronaut-like diving suit and lives underwater.
 She comes from Texas and speaks in a Southern drawl.
-Sandy is a member of the Gal Pals, a friend group with Karen, Mrs. Puff, and Pearl.
+In addition to her interest in science, she is skilled at several physical activities including karate, bodybuilding, and rodeo.

 Sandy has appeared in many SpongeBob SquarePants publications, toys, and other merchandise.
 She also appears in the series' film adaptations and stage musical.

 Role in SpongeBob SquarePants

 Sandy is a close friend of SpongeBob SquarePants, having met him upon being rescued from a giant clam.
 She is a proud Texan and speaks in a stereotypical Southern drawl.
 In order to live underwater, Sandy resides in a bubble-like dome and wears an atmospheric diving suit when outside her house.
 Inside the treedome, her normal attire consists of a green and purple bikini.
-Conversely, as revealed in Tea at the Treedome, other characters must wear "water helmets" with opposite functionality when visiting her house.
+Conversely, as revealed in "Tea at the Treedome", other characters must wear "water helmets" with opposite functionality when visiting her house.
 Sandy possesses extraordinary scientific skills such as the ability to construct complex inventions.
 Sandy is shown to possess a number of tough, tomboyish character traits and interests; she is skilled at karate, engages in bodybuilding, and is a rodeo champion.
 She is also a close friend of Patrick Star, SpongeBob's best friend and neighbor, though she sometimes gets annoyed by him like Squidward.